-We’re excited to announce this week’s topic, but first please enjoy the illustration above by Mark Boardman, our Pick of the Week for last week’s topic of ‘INVISIBLE’.
-You can also see a gallery of all the other inspiring entries here.
+We’re excited to announce this week’s topic, but first please enjoy the illustration above by Stephanie Dalton Cowan, our Pick of the Week for last week’s topic of ‘PAPER’.
+Thanks to everyone else for participating.
+We hope it was inspiring!

 And of course, you can now participate in this week’s topic:

 Step 1: Illustrate your interpretation of the current week’s topic (always viewable on the homepage).

 Step 2: Post your image onto your blog / flickr / facebook, etc.